-- 1. Open all the windows. - Set the system as described above.
-The doors should be locked with the key or wireless remote control transmitter.
-Be sure to wait until the indicator light goes off or starts flashing. - 3.
+1. Open all the windows.

+- 2. Set the system as described above.
+The doors should be locked with the key.
+Be sure to wait until the indicator light starts flashing. - 3.
 Unlock any door from the inside.
 The system should activate the alarm. - 4.
-Stopping the alarm as described above. - Repeat this operation for the other doors, trunk and hood.
+Cancel the system by unlocking any of the doors with the key. - Repeat this operation for the other doors, trunk and hood.
 When testing on the hood, also check that the system is activated when the battery terminal is disconnected and then reconnected.